 Investment Portfolio Improvement (IPI) tries to further improve the idea of balancing between exploration and exploitation of the search strategy.
 Ursem [17] suggests that one can judge each candidate solution from the viewpoint of an investment portfolio.
 The candidate solution with the highest probability of improvement is seen as a low risk investment.
 Candidate solutions which are optimized towards the highest expected improvement yield a higher risk but also might lead to better function value outcomes.
-With IPI, it is possible to generate multiple candidate solutions per iteration on a single surrogate model.
-Each of the generated solutions will aim for a different risk level.
+With IPI, it is possible to generate multiple candidate solutions will aim for a different risk level.
 This is achieved by either preferring solutions with a high uncertainty (EI) or solutions with low uncertainty but a better predicted value.